rcornwell/sims/README.md

 # IBM 360 simulator.

-Current version will IPL TOS/360, DOS/360, OS/360.
-Still work do to with system generation.
+Currently will run IPL TOS/360, DOS/360, OS/360.
+TSO support still in progress.
+Floating point code is broken, decimal instructions are untested.
-Mising is floating point and decimal instruction support.
-IBM 360/67 support will also be added to support CP/67 and MTS early versions.
+IBM 360/67 support will also be added to support MTS early versions.
-It supports the following units:
+Support for the following units:

-    DASD (Disk)
+    DASD (Disk) Up to 4 devices of 8.
     * 2301, 2302, 2303, 2305, 2311, 2314, 3330.

     Tape